plainsheet/plainsheet/README.md

 ### 🧩 Framework-agnostic

-Works with vanilla JavaScript, or React.
+Works with vanilla JavaScript🍦, or React ⚛️.

 ### ⛓️‍💥 Zero Dependencies